bigladder/erin/docs/user-guide/user-guide.md

 A converter represents any component that takes in one kind of flow and converts it to another type of flow, usually with some loss.
 Converters have an efficiency associated with them.
 The current version of the tool only supports a constant-efficiency.
-Typical examples of converter components are boilers, electric generators (fired by diesel fuel or natural gas), transformers, and line-losses.
+Typical examples of converter components are boilers, electric generators (e.g., fired by diesel fuel or natural gas), transformers, and line-losses.

 The loss flow from one component can be chained into another converter component to simulate various loss-heat recovery mechanisms and equipment such as combined heat and power (CHP) equipment.